jrie/sqstorage/README.md

 A easy to use and super quick way to organize your inventory, storage and storage areas.

 ### Note
-Right now sqStorage available in German and English.
+Right now sqStorage is available in German and English.
 Feel free to add your own translation (see LANGUAGE.md).

 ### Installation and usage